Yes, I know. Another one, less than one week since the last one.

 I eyed the cakes… glancing at the menu in an attempt to make an informed choice as what would be left until last.

-A friend had advised, on seeing the range: “Avoid the green one.
+A friend had advised, on seeing the range (via the medium of Facebook): “Avoid the green one.
 It looks mouldy.”

-I reckoned the green topping was more likely to be pistachio than fungus, though that particular nut isn’t a favourite if I’m honest… which is a shame as it was a pear and salted caramel (both if which are) choux bun.
+I reckoned the green topping was more likely to be pistachio than fungus, though that particular nut isn’t a favourite if I’m honest… which is a shame as it was a pear and salted caramel (both of which are) filling in a choux bun.
 Salted caramel…mmm.

 Even places like The Midland are having a tough time in Pandemic and local Lockdown measures.
 By the time I embarked on the Pecan Tart, I was the only customer left in the tea room.